Sagebox/Pybox/README.md

 <br /><br />

-# Installation

-Pybox has just been released and doesn't have a way to install through 'pip' just yet.

-To install, simply pick the correct Python directory (i.e. Python37, Python9, Python 10) and copy the `pybox.py` and `_pybox.pyd` files to the common module directory for that Python version.

-The only files needed are `pybox.py` and `_pybox.pyd`, where the other .py and .pyd modules are needed for some examples and can be useful for widgets usage, such as the color selector widget.

-### VS-Code and .env file

-With VS Code, you can also create a .env file with `PYTHONPATH=` set to a specific or relative directory contaning the modules &ndash; see the examples directories, all of which have a `.env` file specifying a relative location for the pybox modules.

-### Visual Studio

-With Visual Studio, you can add a `Search Path` with a direct or relative path.

-Once Pybox has been released for a while and community feedbacks starts coming in, a pip install version will be created.

-<br /><br />

 # Coming Soon - Sagebox Roadmap

 Pybox is based on community support -- donations, grants, and other financial support.
 And, of course, your ideas.